Restaurant in Rio de Janeiro, Brazil

 Leblon operates at a generally polished register — it's one of Rio's wealthier neighbourhoods and Rua Dias Ferreira is lined with destination restaurants.
 A Michelin Plate grill at $$$ pricing warrants neat, put-together clothing.
 Think clean casual to business casual rather than beach attire, even if you're coming from Ipanema.

-Clan BBQ sits on Rua Dias Ferreira 233 in Leblon, one of the most competitive dining streets in Rio, and holds back-to-back Michelin Plate recognition — demand is consistent.
+Clan BBQ sits on Rua Dias Ferreira 233 in Leblon, one of the most competitive dining streets in Rio, holds back-to-back Michelin Plate recognition — demand is consistent.
 Book at least one to two weeks ahead for weekday dinners; aim for two to three weeks out for weekend slots.
-No booking contact is listed in our data, so check Google or local reservation platforms directly.
+Oro offers another high-end option if you want contemporary Brazilian cuisine over grills.
+If the grill format is what you're after, Clan BBQ's consecutive Michelin Plates make it the reference point in its category in Rio.

 Yes, with one caveat: it's a grill restaurant, not a tasting-menu venue, so the occasion needs to fit that format.
-The $$$ price point, Leblon address, and Michelin Plate credentials make it appropriate for a celebration dinner where the focus is on quality meat and a lively neighbourhood setting.
+The $$$ price point, Leblon address, Michelin Plate credentials make it appropriate for a celebration dinner where the focus is on quality meat and a lively neighbourhood setting.
 For a more ceremonial special-occasion meal, Lasai or Oteque would offer a more structured experience.

 Whether Clan BBQ operates a tasting menu isn't confirmed in our data — the venue is categorised as meats and grills, which typically means à la carte or set cuts rather than a structured progression of courses.
 Confirm the format when booking.
 If a tasting menu format is your priority, Lasai or Oteque are purpose-built for it.